We're Going on a Bear Hunt: History

-The story was adapted from an American folk song.
-Rosen, who heard the song, incorporated it in his poetry shows and subsequently wrote the book based upon it.
+The story was adapted from a children's chant; Rosen, who heard the song, incorporated it in his poetry shows and subsequently wrote the book based upon it.
 Since publication, the book has never been out of print and each year has been in the 5,000 best selling books.
 The publisher has stated that the book has attained worldwide sales of more than 9 million copies.

 Awards

 The book won the overall Nestlé Smarties Book Prize in 1989 and also won the 0–5 years category.
 In 1989 it was an 'Honor Book' in the Boston Globe–Horn Book Awards.
 The book also won the 'School Library Journal Best Book of the Year' and the 'Mainichi Newspapers Japanese Picture Book Award, Outstanding Picture Book from Abroad' award.
 It was highly commended for the 1989 Kate Greenaway Medal.

 The publisher, Walker Books, celebrated the work's 25th anniversary in 2014 by breaking a Guinness World Record for the "Largest Reading Lesson", with a book-reading by author Rosen that was attended by 1,500 children, with an additional 30,000 online.